Courses in Statistics

 STAT 212.
 Concepts of Statistics.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisite: satisfactory score on the VCU Mathematics Placement Test within the one-year period immediately preceding the beginning of the course, or MATH 151, MATH 200 or MATH 201.
 Introductory statistics course with an emphasis on descriptive statistics, correlation and regression, probability, normal distributions, t distributions, and statistical inference.
-Graphing calculators will be used extensively.
+Appropriate technology/software will be used to illustrate concepts and analyses.
 A core course for mathematical sciences.
 Students may receive credit toward graduation for only one of STAT 206, STAT 208, STAT 210, STAT 212, STAT 312 or SCMA 301.

 STAT 291.
 Topics in Statistics.
 1-3 Hours.